Peripherally inserted central catheter - flushingPICC - flushing

 - Saline syringes (clear), and maybe heparin syringes (yellow)

 - Sterile gloves

-- “Sharps” container.
-This is a special container for used syringes and needles.
+- Sharps container (special container for used syringes and needles)

 You will flush your catheter in a sterile (very clean) way.
 This will help protect you from infection.
 Follow these guidelines:

 - Wash your hands for 30 seconds with soap and water.
 Be sure to wash between your fingers and under your nails.
 Remove all jewelry from your fingers before washing.

 - Set up your supplies on a clean surface on a new paper towel.

 - Put on a pair of sterile gloves.